-Some fresh corn, a little butter and you are on your way to this creamy side dish!
-Slightly toasty, buttery veggie deliciousness.
+Some fresh corn, a little butter and you are on your way to this creamy fried corn side dish!
+Slightly toasty, buttery skillet corn is a quick and easy recipe that the whole family will love.

+Step 3: Now comes the magic!
+Stir in the flour mixture and add a little water.
 This is going to turn into a creamy sauce that you will swear includes actual cream…but no, it’s just the wonderful juice coming out of your corn.
+Stir in some butter…and you’re done!

 If are making this when fresh corn is not in season – say, for Thanksgiving! – you can use frozen corn if you need to.
 Let it defrost completely, make sure it is dry by patting it with a paper towel, and then you are good to go.